lemoinef/deep_learning/Week 4/README.md

 Luckily, the gradient provides this exact information.

 Technically, the gradient actually points uphill, in the direction of steepest ascent.
 But if we put a - sign in front of this value, we get the direction of steepest descent, which is what we want."

+#### Backpropagation
+"Now that we know how to update our weights and biases using the gradient, we need to figure out how to calculate the gradients for all of our nodes.
+For each node, we'll want to change the values based on the gradient of the cost with respect to the value of that node.
+In this way, the gradient descent updates we make will eventually converge to the minimum of the cost."

+#### Stochastic Gradient Descent
+This is helps us approximate the gradient descent incrementally.